salahineo/pdf-books/README.md

 ### Goal

 This is a website to download free arabic PDF books.
-I coded this project to practice on my knowledge HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and MySQL in a real project.
+I coded this project to practice on my knowledge of HTML, CSS, JavaScript, jQuery, Bootstrap, PHP, and MySQL in a real project.

-> For front-end design only (HTML - CSS - JavaScript), navigate the Front-End directory in the source code.
+> For Front-End design only (HTML - CSS - JavaScript), navigate the Front-End directory in the source code.

 ### Benefits